Harlow First Avenue Cycling and Walking Improvements

 These elements were selected following feedback received during initial community engagement in 2023, which highlighted the difficulties people currently experience crossing roads along the route, particularly at the Howard Way and Momples Road junctions.

-We are initially proposing to make crossing improvements at three junctions along the First Avenue corridor – the Park Lane junction, Howard Way Roundabout and the Momples Road junction.
+We are planning to make crossing improvements at three junctions along the First Avenue corridor – the Park Lane junction, Howard Way Roundabout and the Momples Road junction.

 The Harlow First Avenue Cycling and Walking Improvements scheme brings forward walking and cycling improvements which are proposed as part of the Harlow East to West Sustainable Transport Corridor, as well as part of the new Harlow LCWIP 4 walking and cycling route.